mdn/content/files/en-us/web/http/headers/cache-control/index.md

 In the case above, if the response with `Cache-Control: max-age=604800` was stored on caches 3 hours ago, the cache couldn't reuse that response.

-Clients could use this header when the origin server is down or too slow and could accept cached responses from caches even if it's a bit old.
+Clients can use this header when the origin server is down or too slow and can accept cached responses from caches even if they are a bit old.

 Note that the major browsers do not support requests with `max-stale`.